 The children’s psychology service runs a number of support groups for patients and their families.

 Group members are invited to take part in a range of inclusive and fun activities promoting social confidence, self-esteem, and independence.
-Being part of Evelina’s Pride provides a valuable source of support and friendship that enables young people to manage some of the more difficult aspects of their health conditions.
+Being part of Evelina’s Youth Group provides a valuable source of support and friendship that enables young people to manage some of the more difficult aspects of their health conditions.

 Parents ‘Come for a cuppa’ group

 This is an informal group for parents of children with cardiac conditions who are staying at Evelina London Children’s Hospital.
 The group meets fortnightly and is run by the children’s psychology team and the Evelina Children’s Heart Organisation (ECHO) parent volunteers.

 Parent support group in neonatal intensive care

 This is a weekly group for parents of babies in the neonatal intensive care unit.
 It is facilitated by a psychologist and other members of the neonatal unit health care team.